 Mail your check to: Rochester Beacon, 312 Susquehanna Road, Rochester, NY 14618

 More about NewsMatch

-The Rochester Beacon is one of more than 260 nonprofit news organizations participating in NewsMatch 2020—a 35 percent increase compared with a year ago.
-All are full members of the Institute for Nonprofit News, a nationwide membership group of more than 100 media organizations.
+The Rochester Beacon is one of more than 300 nonprofit news organizations participating in NewsMatch 2021—a 55 percent increase since before the COVID-19 pandemic.
+All are full members of the Institute for Nonprofit News, a nationwide membership group of nonprofit media organizations.

-NewsMatch is supported by Democracy Fund, the John S. and James L. Knight Foundation, the Facebook Journalism Project, the Bernard and Anne Spitzer Charitable Trust, the Inasmuch Foundation, the Independence Public Media Foundation, the Jonathan Logan Family Foundation, Natasha and Dirk Ziff, the Present Progressive Fund at Schwab Charitable, the S.D.
-Bechtel, Jr. Foundation, the William & Flora Hewlett Foundation, and the Wyncote Foundation, along with supporting partners across the U.S. The Miami Foundation is the fiscal sponsor.
+NewsMatch is supported by Democracy Fund, Knight Foundation, the Facebook Journalism Project, the Bernard and Anne Spitzer Charitable Trust, Inasmuch Foundation, the Independence Public Media Foundation, the Jonathan Logan Family Foundation, Natasha and Dirk Ziff, the Present Progressive Fund at Schwab Charitable, Sarena Snider, the William and Flora Hewlett Foundation, Walton Family Foundation, and the Wyncote Foundation, along with supporting partners across the U.S. The Miami Foundation is the fiscal sponsor.
 INN and the News Revenue Hub are nonprofit partners.